scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Defaced or obscured turn lane markings, such as those covered by cars, are excluded.

+**Data Engineering Pipeline for Object Detection.** In order to create and process training data in large quantities, we built a data engineering pipeline within the larger deep learning pipeline.
+This data engineering pipeline is capable of streaming any set of prefixes off of Amazon S3 into prepared training sets.
+Several pre-processing steps were taken to convert annotations to the appropriate data storage format before combining them with real imagery.
+The turn lane marking annotations are initially stored as GeoJSON polygons grouped by class.
+Each of these polygons is streamed out of the GeoJSON files on S3, converted to image pixel coordinates, and stored as JSON image attributes to abstract tiles [tile]_.
+The pre-processed annotations are then randomly assigned to training and testing datasets with a ratio of 4:1.
+The abstract tiles are then replaced by the corresponding real image tiles, fetched from the Satellite layer of the Mapbox Maps API.
+At this point, each object detection sample consisted of a photographic image paired with its corresponding JSON image attribute for object detection.
+Finally, the training and test sets were zipped and uploaded to Amazon S3.
+Before we scale up processing, we first develope Python command line tools and libraries for our data preparation steps.
+These scripts are then run on multiple cities in parallel on the Amazon Elastic Container Service [#]_.

-Semantic segmentation, on the other hand, is the computer vision task that partitions an image into semantically meaningful parts, and classifies each part into one of any pre-determined classes.
+**Data Preparation for Semantic Segmentation.** Semantic segmentation is the computer vision task that partitions an image into semantically meaningful parts, and classifies each part into one of any pre-determined classes.
 This can be understood as assinging a class to each pixel in the image, or equivalently as drawing non-overlapping polygons with associated classes over the image.
 As an example of the polygonal approach, in addition to distinguishing roads from buildings and vegetation, we also delineate the boundaries of each object in Figure 6.

 .. figure:: fig6.png
    :height: 75 px